Campus Construction Highlights

 • Moving Through Campus

 Work continues on installing low temperature hot water and chilled water piping that will ultimately connect Ben West House, Worth Hall, Willets Hall, McCabe Library, Bond Hall, the Lodges, Cunningham House, and the Wister Center to the geoexchange system.
-Pathways connecting Ben West Parking Lot to Old Tarble and Worth Health Center will be closed through the end of the semester, and you will need to access these buildings from around the front.
+Several pathways connecting Ben West Parking Lot to Old Tarble and Worth Health Center remain closed as we continue this work, though you can access these buildings from around the front.

 Pathway Closure from Ben West Parking Lot